-The fingerprinting service operates Mon.-Fri., from 10:00 a.m.-2:00 p.m. on a walk-in, first come, first serve basis.
+Live Scan Fingerprinting services are available Mon.-Fri., from 10:00 a.m.-2:00 p.m. on a walk-in, first come, first serve basis.
 Please call the Department of Public Safety at (323) 343-3700 for more details.

-Tip: We provide a conve-

-nient location for campus community members pursuing a teaching credential, real estate license, or other certifications requiring fingerprinting.
+Tip: We provide a convenient location for campus community members pursuing a teaching credential, real estate license, or other certifications requiring fingerprinting.

-Commuter Services
+Commuter Services-Rideshare Program